SIVB Student Award Program

 Students applying for awards must submit:

-- An Official Meeting Abstract Submission and completed registration to SIVB 2021;
+- An Official Meeting Abstract Submission and completed registration to the SIVB Annual Meeting;

 - A 4-page (maximum) letter indicating award(s) applying for, and narrative of methods, results, and supporting figures/tables as appropriate; and